Add

 • Automatic image optimization, basic minification.

-• Excellent base for advanced optimizations (dev front).
+• Excellent foundation for advanced optimizations (front-end dev).

-Beyond the tool, SEO performance depends above all on the structure of the content, technical optimizations and the editorial strategy, elements generally managed by a Webflow SEO agency used to no-code issues and Core Web Vitals.
+Beyond the tool itself, SEO performance depends mostly on content structure, technical optimizations, and editorial strategy, elements usually handled by a Webflow SEO agency used to no-code and Core Web Vitals challenges.

 Webflow